Five steps to discovering your favorite bourbon

 Do you doubt the bourbon you’d like to taste?
 Here are five steps for you to learn how to discover your favourite bourbon.
 Blind!

 A blind tasting allows you to discover in depth other aspects of alcohol.
-Being blind, all our senses are sharpened, smell and taste mainly.
+Being blind, all our senses are sharpened, namely smell and taste.
 You will need help from someone else to carry out the experiment, which can be a group.

 You will need: